Late tenancy arrears and evictions

-If you are in arrears, do not ignore your arrears or letters from us as if we do not hear from you, we will refer your debt on to a Debt Collection Agency.
+If you are in arrears, do not ignore your arrears or letters from us as if we do not hear from you, we will refer your debt on to court.
 They will collect the arrears from you.

 You can also get advice from a Citizens Advice Bureau.

 If you think there has been a mistake, you should contact us immediately and we will be able to examine your rent account and sort out any problems.

 If you are the late tenant's representative as the tenant has died, please contact us and let us know if there are any funds with which to pay the arrears.